Stan Rawlinson - One of UKs Leading Dog Behaviourists & Obedience Trainers

 If you have a dogs that could be deemed out of control then I strongly suggest you get a trainer or behaviourist widely experienced in this area to work with your dog.
 BEFORE you fall foul of the law.
 Please remember, your dog could be destroyed if found guilty of a breach of this Act.

-Any dog is dangerously out of control if:
+Any dog is dangerously out of control if:• it injures a person, or

 • it behaves in a way that makes a person worried that it might injure them.